brunopk/sc-rpi/README.md

 # SC RPi

-**SC RPi (Strip Controller for Raspberry Pi) provides a simple MQTT API to control WS2812B LED strips connected to a Raspberry Pi, which can also be integrated with Home Assistant.**
+**A lightweight MQTT-based API for controlling WS2812B LED strips connected to a Raspberry Pi.
+It supports direct MQTT messaging and integrates seamlessly with Home Assistant via its official MQTT integration.**

 ## Requirements